About The Evergreen Farm

-Come choose your favorite tree.
-You can tag it to reserve for later pickup, or choose and cut it on the same day.
-Either way, we'll help by cutting it, carrying it down the hill, trimming branches off as you like, baling it, drilling a hole in its base if you'd like, and even tying it onto your car!
+Come tag your tree early!
+Tagging reserves your chosen tree.
+Return when you're ready to take the tree home.
+We'll help by cutting it, carrying it down the hill, trimming branches off as you like, baling it, drilling a hole in its base if you'd like, and even tying it onto your car!
 While we work, you can enjoy hot cider — made from our own apples — and freshly baked cookies right out of the oven while you stay warm by the fire.

 We've got lots more!
 We also offer pre-cut trees in addition to the choose & cut trees.
 We carry wreaths, roping, tree stands, ornaments, lights, and live balled trees.
 We've got a small gift shop.
 We'll make custom wreaths for you, and grave blankets for your loved ones.
 Give us a call — we'll prepare just what you want!

 These trees are very popular, and we have a lot of them.
 They have relatively long needles and are much softer to the touch than Blue Spruce.
 These trees are often mistaken for Fraser Fir trees.
 They have a bottlebrush-like appearance.
 They often have a blue or silver tinge to them on the underside of the branches.